 About Sustainable Solano

 Sustainable Solano is a countywide nonprofit organization that is dedicated to “Nurturing Initiatives for the Good of the Whole.”
-The organization brings together programs that support and sustain one another and the Solano County community.
+The organization, now in its second decade, brings together programs that support and sustain one another and the Solano County community.
 Initiatives include sustainable landscaping, local food, resilient neighborhoods, sustaining conversations and community gardens.

-For more information about Sustainable Solano, email email@example.com or visit sustainablesolano.org
+For more information, email firstname.lastname@example.org or visit sustainablesolano.org